-This section describes QA/QC procedures that will be used for the assessment of sediment toxicity during the Bight'08 Survey.
-More detailed information can be found in the Bight'08 Toxicology Laboratory Manual (SCCWRP 2008c).
-Two toxicity tests will be used for assessment of the sediment.
-The toxicity of whole sediment will be measured using an amphipod (Eohaustorius estuarius) survival test.
-The toxicity of whole sediment will also be measured using mussel (Mytilus galloprovincialis) embryo development in the seawater interface test
+This section describes QA/QC procedures that will be used for the assessment of sediment toxicity during the Bight '13 Survey.
+There will be two toxicity tests that will be employed for assessment of the sediment.
+The toxicity of whole sediment will be analyzed using an amphipod (Eohaustorius estuarius) 10-day survival test at both offshore and embayment stations.
+Toxicity at the sediment-water interface will be evaluated with a 48-hour mussel (Mytilus galloprovincialis) embryo development test only at embayment stations.